yuno-payments/yuno-docs/docs/Payment Features/Cancel-and-capture-flow.md

 * `delayed_capture_settings` and `delayed_cancel_settings` are only valid when `capture = false`
 * If `capture = true`, these objects must be omitted or set to `null`
-* Manual operations can be performed via API endpoints or through your Yuno Dashboard
+* Manual operations can be performed via API endpoints or through your Yuno dashboard

 ## Example requests